Dana 60 Crossover Steering

 vehicles ranging from a simple GM D60 in a Jeep to oddballs like

-axle GM trucks suffer from some serious steering problems, one
+axle GM and Dodge trucks) suffer from some serious steering

-of the biggest is due to poor geometry.
-The factory GM
+problems, one of the biggest is due to poor geometry.
+The

 steering box is all the way to lock and the tires are pointed